 Hybrids, such as the Toyota Prius, are by far the most popular form of AFV sold in the UK.
 They combine a battery and electric motor with a combustion engine (usually a petrol engine, but something a diesel engine) and can be driven either in pure electric mode for a short distance or with the two power sources acting in tandem.
-As a result, hybrids emit less CO2 than conventional cars, particularly in urban environments, where the electric motor is at its most efficient.
+As a result, hybrids emit lower carbon dioxide (CO2) tailpipe emissions than conventional cars, particularly in urban environments, where the electric motor is at its most efficient.
 They can also make for a dramatically improved fuel economy, if used correctly.

-If you want to maximise a hybrid’s electric range, you’ll need to look for a model whose battery can not only be charged by the car’s engine, but also via a mains socket.
-These ‘plug-in hybrids’ are more expensive to buy, but typically offer an electric range of 20 to 30 miles before the battery is depleted and the internal combustion engine gets to work.
+If you want to maximise a hybrid’s electric range, you’ll need to look for a model with a battery that can not only be charged by the car’s engine, but also via a mains socket.
+These ‘plug-in hybrids’ (PHEVs) are more expensive to buy, but typically offer an electric range of 20 to 30 miles before the battery is depleted and the internal combustion engine gets to work.

-After a slow start, sales of purely electric cars are finally gaining traction thanks to the likes of the Nissan Leaf, Renault Zoe, and Tesla Model S ably demonstrating the advantages of a car driven by battery power.
+After a slow start, sales of purely electric cars are finally gaining traction thanks to the likes of the Nissan Leaf, Renault Zoe, and Tesla Model S ably demonstrating the advantages using a battery as its fuel source.

 Key benefits to electric cars include the lack of engine noise and the low cost of recharging.
-Additionally, while gasoline and diesel engines need to increase RPM before delivering optimum power, an electric motor provides nearly instant pick-up.
+Additionally, while petrol and diesel engines need to increase RPM before delivering optimum power, an electric motor provides nearly instant pick-up.
 Range from a full battery is also improving, thanks to developments in technology, with electric cars now on sale that can travel almost 300 miles before requiring a recharge.